 Second, increasing platform censorship is strengthening the case for decentralization.
 With each deplatformed content creator the case for open protocols grows stronger.

 Cryptocurrencies such as Bitcoin allow online payments to be sent directly from one party to another without going through a third party.
-In addition, smart contracts and decentralized blockchains provides the foundations for a more open financial system.
-This emerging tech stack reduces information asymmetry and facilitates free exchange between parties through an internet-native asset that does not rely on centralized intermediaries.
+In addition, smart contracts and decentralized technologies provides the foundations for a more open system.
+This emerging tech stack facilitates free exchange between parties through an internet-native asset that does not rely on centralized intermediaries.

-Furthermore, cryptographic tokens enable shared ownership and provides financial incentives to build community-owned services.
-Cryptonetworks are the closest thing we have to a permissionless internet business model.
-We saw the value of a decentralized network in how Ethereum created a level playing field for developers, creators, and businesses to innovate on an open protocol.
+Furthermore, cryptonetworks are the closest thing we have to a permissionless internet business model.
+Cryptographic tokens enable shared ownership and provides financial incentives to build community-owned services.
+Decentralized networks such as Ethereum created a level playing field for developers, creators, and businesses to innovate on an open protocol.

 Economists have long dreamed about problems that could be solved by market mechanisms.
 Through blockchains, the laboratory of mechanism design has opened: by issuing a token and a few transparent rules you are free to run your own cryptoeconomic experiment from Harberger taxes to bonding curves.